npho/family-health/README.md

 Survey of randomized optimization methods including randomized hill climbing, simulated annealing, and genetic algorithms to determine weights in a neural network.
 Then contrived problems for which these algorithms will thrive.
 See submitted paper `npho3-analysis.pdf` for further details.

+### Unsupervised Learning

+Survey of k-means and expectation maximization (EM) clustering algorithms with and without additional feature selection from PCA, ICA, randomized projection, and t-SNE.
+Both natality and mortality data sets were studied.
+See submitted paper `npho3-analysis.pdf` for full details.

 ## 2. Getting Data

 The data sets are (1) natality data from every recorded birth in the US in 2017 and (2) the linked mortality statistics from 2012 for every child under 1 year of age who died that year.
 Each can be processed with the pre-processing scripts in this repository, make sure to edit the scripts to point to the appropriate location of the original data on your local computer.
 The pre-processing scripts made sure the columns are of the appropriate R data structure (e.g., factor, numeric) as well as manually curating the features by removing redundant or medically irrelevant (to our hypothesis) ones.
 Alternatively, explore the `dat` folder within the repository for the cleaned and prepared R objects saved as `RData` files.
 Note: make sure `git lfs` is configured locally to handle these larger files.